sbcoding271/HTML-PROJECT/README.md

 # HTML-PROJECT
 An website creted for SVPM ITE College Using HTML
-This Website Includes variopus codes .
+This Website Includes various codes .